James Hildreth: Later career

+Somerset's all-time leading run-scorer in T20 cricket, and their third-highest in first-class cricket.

 International career

 England Under-15s

 Hildreth's first taste of international cricket came during the 2000 Under-15 World Challenge.
 He played in all four of England's matches in the competition, opening the batting on each occasion.
 He finished the tournament trailing only Samit Patel among England run-scorers, making 105 runs.
 However, after scoring his highest score of the tournament in the first game, 57 against India, his scores got progressively lower, 42 against the West Indies, and he failed to reach double figures against Netherlands or in the semi-final against Pakistan.

 England Under-19s

 In 2003, Hildreth made his debut for England Under-19s during the third youth Test against South Africa Under-19s.
 After scoring 14 in the first-innings, Hildreth top-scored for England in the second, hitting 116 runs off 189 balls.
 Despite his efforts—he was the only England batsman to pass 50 in either innings—England lost by an innings and 163 runs.
 He remained with the squad for the one-day series, but only managed to score four in his only batting appearance, as both the second and third ODIs were washed-out.
 Hildreth was part of the England squad to compete in the 2004 U-19 Cricket World Cup.
 He made his first appearance in the competition in England's second group-stage match, scoring 38 off 30 with 2 fours and 2 sixes against Uganda.
 He remained not out in his next two innings, on 30 against South Africa and 1 Zimbabwe.
 In the final league-stage match, he was dismissed for 7 against Pakistan in a low-scoring match that saw England qualify for the semi-finals.
 Playing against West Indies in the semi-final, Hildreth scored 27 off 29 balls—one of only four England players to reach double-figures—as England failed to reach their target of 250.

 Hildreth's final matches for England Under-19s were playing later in 2004, as they hosted Bangladesh for three Tests and three scheduled ODIs.
 He scored 27 and 14 in the first Test, which England won by five wickets.
 In the second Test, played at Hildreth's home ground in Taunton, he scored 210 in "a near flawless innings with an explosive conclusion" to help England to an eight wicket victory.
 The score, at the time the sixth highest in youth Tests, was described by Bangladesh's coach Richard McInnes as "one of the best innings I have ever had the pleasure of seeing."
 Hildreth didn't play in the third Test match, but in his last match for the team he recorded a man of the match performance to defeat the Bangladeshis in the only completed ODI.
 Batting at number four as England chased 190 to win, Hildreth scored 53 runs off 42 balls, with 9 fours and 1 six.